European shares slip off highs as autos fall and Greek worries linger

 However, the euro rebounded on Monday after comments by U.S. Federal Reserve officials, who said it was unclear how much more the dollar would strengthen against the euro.

-Traders said lingering uncertainty over Greece was also pegging back European stock markets.
+Traders said that lingering uncertainty over Greece was also pegging back European stock markets.

-Greek Prime Minister Alexis Tsipras, pressing for cash to keep his country afloat, began talks with Germany's Angela Merkel on Monday after Berlin ruled out any breakthrough in differences with the euro zone over Athens's international bailout.
+Greek Prime Minister Alexis Tsipras is to meet German Chancellor Angela Merkel in his first official visit to Berlin on Monday, amid a standoff between Athens and its creditors.

 "The market went up too far and too fast, and we are just pausing for a bit of breath.
 We also have unresolved issues over Greece, which could cause a short-term correction," said Michel Juvet, chief investment officer at Swiss bank Bordier.